Uncommon First Aid Items We Should All Have

 Super Glue or VetBond

-If you have a small cut, it helps to have some super glue available.
-You’re probably wondering why you’d need to have superglue in your kit.
-When you have a minor cut that continues bleeding, you can clean it off by wiping away the blood and dirt and then quickly apply super glue to the area.
+If you have a small cut, it helps to have some superglue available.
+You’re probably wondering why you’d need superglue in your kit.
+When you have a minor cut that continues bleeding, you can clean it off by wiping away the blood and dirt using an antiseptic and then quickly applying super glue to the affected area.

 Also, don’t use superglue if you have a significant wound because it won’t work.
-Be aware, applying it may cause the wound to sting for a short period.
-Super Glue or VetBond
+Be aware that applying it may cause the wound to sting briefly.
+Super Glue or VetBond If you have any allergic reactions, stop using this remedy immediately.

 Note that I’ve heard the following items are also good to have around to stop the bleeding: